 At Happy Goat Coffee Co., we have a two-pronged approach to sustainability: environmental and economical.
-Throughout our operations, we’re always looking for ways to improve the income of farmers while making the process of coffee production as close to having a net-zero impact on the environment as possible.
+Throughout our operations, we’re always looking for ways to improve not only ourselves, but also the income of the coffee producers we are dealing with, while making the process of coffee production as close to having a net-zero impact on the environment as possible.
 We look to accomplish this in two ways.

 In recent years sustainable and zero-emission production has become a fundamental pillar of coffee production.
 But this refers exclusively to the final product: the coffee bean!
 At our work in the roastery, in our coffee shops, and especially on our trips to coffee producing countries we have become more and more aware of the huge potential that lies within the by-products of the entire coffee production/supply chain.

 Based on that, our head roaster and traveller Dr. Hans-J. Langenbahn developed a bold idea: The Zero Waste Coffee Project.
 This means that from farmers growing the coffee, to our baristas throwing the spent coffee grounds in the garbage bin, all by-products have to be reused, upscaled and turned into new, waste-free products or endeavours.
 The project is establishing a network of coffee growers, roasters and researchers who are already on track to spread the word and to establish projects to motivate all stakeholders within the coffee chain to follow their ideas and practices.